xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 "count all words in this directory" can eventually grow into text analysis.

-Because the internet plays such a key role in transforming academic practice, knowing the basics of networking---infrastructure, routing, packet switching, protocols, security, and encryption---is also key to pursuing higher-level goals like preserving free speech online, protecting a journalist's sources, or bypassing censorship filters, particularly in places where politics and geography impinge on intellectual freedom.
+Because the internet plays such a key role in transforming academic practice, knowing the basics of **networking** and network **security**---infrastructure, routing, packet switching, protocols, and encryption---is also key to pursuing higher-level goals like preserving free speech online, protecting a journalist's sources, or bypassing censorship filters, particularly in places where politics and geography impinge on intellectual freedom.
 The care and maintenance of personal document archives---research papers, article drafts, and book manuscripts---naturally leads into server management.
 The server is where many of the skills learned earlier come to fruition.
 Running websites requires a long "stack" of technological components.
-Advanced technologies "in the stack" like the Apache HTTP server, MySQL relational database management system, and the PHP programming language are difficult (if not impossible) to master without prior knowledge of the command line, networking, and programming fundamentals.
+Advanced **system administration** technologies "in the stack" like the Apache HTTP server, MySQL relational database management system, and the PHP programming language are difficult (if not impossible) to master without prior knowledge of the command line, networking, and programming fundamentals.

 No project is complete without some sense of planning and organization.
-Project management is an important part of computation in the private sector, and it is an increasingly formalized part of software engineering.
+**Project management** is an important part of computation in the private sector, and it is an increasingly formalized part of software engineering.
 Projects succeed and fail by the measure of their ability to coordinate action across differences in time, temperament, and geography.
 When teaching programming, we ask our students to start with "scoping" their projects in plain English first, then to transform these technical specifications into pseudocode, which finally serves as the basis for program design and architecture.
 We ask our students to submit these documents along with code and consider them an essential part of the project's output.
 In addition to getting better results, attention to project management prepares our students for working in groups outside of academia.

-Because computational projects in the digital humanities often involve the creation of public-facing tools and archives, they necessarily overlap with the fields of data visualization, and graphic, user interface, and user experience design.
-Johanna Drucker has been a powerful voice in urging our community to encounter design both in practice and as an object of study [CITE].
-The disciplines of human-computer interaction and human factor engineering hold exciting possibilities for a productive collaboration between schools of engineering and the humanities.
+Because computational projects in the digital humanities often involve the creation of public-facing tools and archives, they necessarily overlap with the disciplines of **design**, such as data visualization, graphical user interfaces, and user experience design.
+Johanna Drucker has been a powerful voice in urging our community to encounter design both in practice and as an object of study.[^ln-drucker] The disciplines of human-computer interaction and human factor engineering hold exciting possibilities for a productive collaboration between schools of engineering and the humanities.

+[^ln-drucker]: See, for example, her work with Emily McVarish on *Graphic Design History* (@drucker_graphic_2012).

-Finally, programming fundamentally involves a measure of algorithmic thought and statistical reasoning.
+Finally, programming fundamentally involves a measure of **probabilistic reasoning, statistical methods, and algorithmic thinking**.
 Without logic there can be no computation.
 Ultimately, the art of programming involves the ability to think algorithmically, to atomize complexity into discrete programmable steps, to formalize intuition, and to build models.
 Logic and statistical reasoning underlie every word cloud, every topic model, and every network visualization tool.
 Critical computing practice, like critical thought, requires access to deep structure.
 Those who aspire to become active and equal participants in the formation of computational knowledge (rather than mere passive recipients of tools and methodologies developed elsewhere) must at some point confront the established standards for training required for quantitative work in any field.

 An intensive, week-long class, like the one that we teach at DHSI, can only begin to address a small portion of the skills required to run a successful